-Purple Sugar Snap peas are available year-round with peak season during the cooler temperatures of spring and fall.
+Purple Sugar Snap peas are available year-round with peak season during the spring and fall months.

-Purple Sugar Snap peas are a source of iron, and vitamins A and C.
+Purple Sugar Snap peas are a source of iron, and vitamin A, and vitamin C.

 Purple Sugar Snap peas can be eaten raw or cooked, and can be used in place of green sugar snap peas.
 They provide a sweet crunch to salads, and can be steamed, boiled, and roasted.
 They retain their color when cooked, and make an eye-catching addition to stir-fries and curries.
-They pair well with citrus fruit, mint, parsley, garlic, ginger, onions, and oils.
+They pair well with mint, parsley, garlic, ginger, onions, and infused oils.
 To use Purple Sugar Snap peas, first wash them and remove the strings.
-Store Purple Snap peas in a bag in the refrigerator, where they will last for around a week.
+Store Purple Snap peas in the refrigerator, where they will last for around a week.

 Snap peas were likely mutations from field and garden peas, although their exact history is not documented.
-Although they have been recognized in literature since at least the 1800s, they did not gain popularity until 1979, when the sugar snap variety was released and marketed as a healthy snack.
-The modern sugar snap peas originated from a cross between the Chinese snow pea and a mutant pea plant, and were the work of the notable botanist, Calvin Lamborn.
+Modern sugar snap peas in the United States originated from a cross between the Chinese snow pea and a mutant pea plant, and were the work of the notable botanist, Calvin Lamborn.
 He has continued to selectively breed peas for 35 years in Twin Falls, Idaho, and since then has produced numerous varieties of peas, including a rare Purple Sugar Snap pea.
 Another variety of Purple Sugar Snap pea came from plant breeder Dr Alan Kapuler, based in Oregon.
 His purple-podded Sugar Magnolia Snap Pea, is more widely available, and was first released in the 1990s.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.